niklaushirt/ibm-aiops-deployer/README.md

 ![demo](./doc/pics/demo01.png)

-> ❗If you are using IBM TechZone Clusters you will get certificate errors when trying to open CP4AIOPS, Instana or Turbonomic
+> ❗If you are using IBM TechZone Clusters you will get certificate errors when trying to open CP4AIOPS or Turbonomic
 >
 >  ✅ Open the links in a Private/Incognito window and select proceed
 >